Facebook Skip to main content

 (Virtual and/or In-Person)

-After completing an application and submitting all required supplementary materials, applicants will be required to participate in an interview with the GEMBA admissions committee before being formally accepted into the program.
+After completing an application and submitting all required supplementary materials, applicants will be required to participate in an interview with the GEMBA Director or other admissions committee member before being formally accepted into the program.
 Receiving an interview appointment is not a guarantee of admission to the program.
 Typically interviews will be conducted virtually over Zoom.

 Proficiency in English is required for graduate study at the University of Washington.
 Every applicant whose native language is not English must demonstrate English language proficiency.